 If you’ve ever said or heard something offensive and didn’t know what to do, you are not alone.
 It’s one thing to recognize insults.
 It’s another to respond in ways that repair the harm.
+Whether you have done harm, or witnessed harm, what you do next is crucial.
 People may mean well when they say, “I don’t see color.”
 Or “He’s not a typical gay guy.”
 Or “What she is trying to say is…” Many times, they aren’t even aware of how much pain these messages can stimulate.

-As comrades and allies, it can be shocking to learn that our positive intentions are experienced as painfully racist, homophobic or sexist.
+As comrades, allies, and accomplices, it can be shocking to learn that our positive intentions are experienced as painfully racist, homophobic, sexist, or ableist.
 Below are a few examples of microaggressions, the positive intention of the speaker and the painful impact on the receiver.

 |Microaggression||Speaker’s Positive Intention||Painful Impact on the Receiver|

 |“I don’t see color.”||I want to be seen as a good person.
 I am not racist.||So you don’t see me?
 I am invisible?
 I don’t exist?
 You are trying to erase me?
 I’m scared because you probably don’t see racism either.|